Get more bookings.

 Similarly, try to find a good local handyman.

+You might be surprised at just how many small things break at your Airbnb once guests who are unfamiliar with the property start spending time there.
 For example, just a couple of months after opening my Airbnb, a door handle needed to be replaced; two towel rods came loose; my blinds broke; and two sliding doors came off their tracks…just to name a few.

 Having a handyman who can stop by and address all these issues so they don’t impact other guests is essential.